Auckland Pride’s COVID-19 Plan:

 Auckland Pride is committed to delivering a Festival that keeps the health and safety of our community at the heart.
 Every decision that we, and our event organisers make, will be with your safety in mind.

-Once again, our plan will revolve around every Festival event having a contingency plan for each Alert Level.
-These plans will be rolled out as necessary, and communicated by Auckland Pride soon after a change in Alert Levels.
+Once again, our plan will revolve around every Festival event having a contingency plan for restrictions.
+These plans will be rolled out as necessary, and communicated by Auckland Pride soon after restrictions are imposed.
 This information will be found here, and on the individual event listings.
-We continue to ask our communities to stay vigilant at Alert Level One, by getting vaccinated, staying home if sick, and using the COVID Tracer App.
+Additionally, we are asking our event organisers to plan to use vaccine mandates for participants, performers and panellists, and everyone involved in the event.
+We continue to ask our communities to follow public health advice, by getting vaccinated, staying home if sick, and using the COVID Tracer App.